Weekend residence of the Windsors

 After buying the site in 1952, the Windsors spent two years renovating the main house and creating guest accommodation in the outbuildings (La Maison des Amis and La Célibataire).
 The Duchess renamed the site Le Moulin de la Tuilerie after the group of nearby houses and oversaw the internal works under the guidance of Stéphane Boudin, a well known interior designer.
 Only a few traces of their work survive today.
 Almost every weekend when they were resident in Paris, the couple would make the expedition out to Gif, he in a Chevrolet, she in a blue Cadillac, preceded by their staff in a Citroën to get everything ready.
 Joining them most weekends would be a glittering guest list of nobility and celebrities of the day.

-La Célibataire & La Maison des Amis
+La Célibataire and La Maison des Amis

 The Duchess called all her guest accommodation les célibataires (or bachelor’s quarters).
 The ground floor bathroom in today’s Célibataire (the unit for two people) has its original 1950s half bath and taps.
 The paneling in La Maison des Amis is also from the Windsors’ day.
-Guests were always impressed by the Duchess’s thoughtfulness – she thought of everything, from a favourite cocktail to china that matched the bedspreads when the maid brought breakfast in bed.
+Guests were always impressed by the Duchess’s thoughtfulness – from a favourite cocktail to china that matched the bedspreads when the maid brought breakfast in bed.

-For up to 4 people
+For up to two people